VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 1. Navigate to the 'Directory' in NLX Management.
 1. Select the service `SwaggerPetstore` from the list and click on 'Toegang aanvragen'.
-1. Now navigate to the 'Services' page and again select the service `SwaggerPetstore`.
+1. Now navigate to the 'Services' page and again select the service `SwaggerPetStore`.
 1. You should see one access request under the section 'Toegansverzoeken'.
 1. Expand the section and click on 'Accepteren' to accept the access request.
 1. You now have an access grant for the service.